How to Sell My Home With Asbestos In Oklahoma

 Can you sell a house with asbestos in Oklahoma without removing it?

 Yes, you can sell a house with asbestos in Oklahoma, but you must disclose its presence to potential buyers.
-It’s important to be transparent about any known asbestos in the property.
+It’s essential to be transparent about any known asbestos in the property.

 What legal steps are necessary when selling a property with asbestos in Oklahoma?